mosip/documentation/docs/resident-portal-config-doc.md

 resident.registration-centers.download.max.count=100
 ```

+### Registration Center search configuration

-### The Registration centers will be searched based on the distance value in meters from the Geo location identified
+The Registration centers will be searched based on the distance value in meters from the Geo location identified

 ```
 resident.nearby.centers.distance.meters=2000